Graaff Electric Lighting Works

 The Graaff Electric Lighting Works power station is a decommissioned Hydro-electric and steam power plant located in Cape Town, South Africa at the site of the Molteno Dam.

 History

 The plant was the first hydro-electric plant in South Africa and first power plant in Cape Town.
 It was the second electric power plant in South Africa.
 The city of Kimberly had power to light up its street lights in 1882.
-The Graaff Electrice Lighting Works power plant was commissioned by the Cape Town City Council in April 1895 after the completion of the Molteno Reservoir that was constructed to help supply potable water to the rapidly growing city.
+The Graaff Electric Lighting Works power plant was commissioned by the Cape Town City Council in April 1895 after the completion of the Molteno Reservoir that was constructed to help supply potable water to the rapidly growing city.